The cover for Palette Programming: A Modern Guide to Color Quantization.

 • How to Deal with Transparency

-• On Usefulness of Perceptual Color Spaces
+• Perceptual Color Spaces

 Part 3: Theoretical Advances